Sarah Harper

 The most common types of cancer cases we deal with include:

-In order to present a case, we must first ascertain who to bring a claim against.
+In order to present a case, we must first ascertain whom to bring a claim against.
 If there are a number of failings, then there can be multiple defendants.
-If you presented your symptoms to a GP and they failed to refer you to a specialist consultant then the claim will be brought against the GP.
+If you presented your symptoms to a GP and they failed to refer you to a specialist consultant, then the claim will be brought against the GP.
 If tests were misread or the wrong treatment was given because of the test results, the claim would be brought against the hospital Trust.
 If on the advice of a surgeon acting in a private capacity, you underwent unnecessary surgery, the claim would be brought against the surgeon if he has valid insurance or the funds to settle the claim.

 Claims should not affect your treatment.
 However, if you have any concerns or you no longer feel comfortable or confident being treated where you are, a complaint should be raised at your GP practice and/or you should contact the Primary Care Trust.